Please donate to help us do our work!

 The meeting was set up following the refusal by Stonewall, which was originally set up to fight legal discrimination against gay men and lesbians, to respond to a petition asking it to acknowledge the range of valid viewpoints around sex, gender and transgender politics.

-We are a brand new organisation, yet we have been inundated with offers of support and help.
+We are a young organisation, yet we have been inundated with offers of support and help.
 This means that we have to act quickly to harness this enthusiasm and energy.

 Our plans are as follows: